This policy defines BCIT’s current support policy for Apple computing equipment in the Barnard College environment.

 Apple products are popular choices for computing at Barnard College, but BCIT’s ability to fully support these computers has been materially affected by recent changes of direction by Apple, Inc.

-The VP for Information Technology or her designates.
+The VP for Information Technology or her designees.

 This policy affects members of the Barnard College faculty and staff who use Barnard-owned Apple computers that are supported by the BCIT Service Desk.

-For users who purchase a sealed unit, the hardware support that can be provided by BCIT is limited to:
+For users who purchase an Apple computer, the hardware support that can be provided by BCIT is limited to:

-Apple is increasingly using hardware in which the body of the unit is entirely sealed and cannot be opened for service by BCIT or other technicians; their direction is moving towards desktop computers as a disposable item, like a phone or tablet, rather than something that can be modified, upgraded, or repaired.
+Apple has, over the past several years, entirely shifted to hardware in which the body of the unit is sealed and cannot be opened for service by BCIT or other technicians.
+Apple's direction is moving towards computers as a disposable item, like a phone or tablet, rather than something that can be modified, upgraded, or repaired.
 This design choice has a number of ramifications for support:

-Support for sealed units (defined above in this document) can only be provided by Apple, Inc. which has the following ramifications:
+Hardware support for these sealed units can only be provided by Apple, Inc. which has the following ramifications: